HelpGiveThanks/HGTconfiguration/README.md

      I will cover the other important TBG configuration options, setting up projects, etc. in a follow on tutorial.
 This one is focused on configuring the initial  look-and-feel.
 Onward!

-#####E. Configure top, menu-bar icon and links in file  headertop.inc.php located in folder .../core/templates/
+#####F. Configure top, menu-bar icon and links in file  headertop.inc.php located in folder .../core/templates/

-To open cPanel files like the above headertop.inc.php that you now need to open, go your browser's File Manager tab, go the folder specified (.../core/templates/ (click the 'Up One Level' button and then /core/ and then /templates/)), and then click on the file to select it (headertop.inc.php).
-Next, click the'Code Editor' button in the top menu bar,  and finally click the 'Edit' button in the popup window that opens, and your file will open.
+To open cPanel files like the above – headertop.inc.php – that you now need to open, go your browser's File Manager tab, go the folder specified  – .../core/templates/ –  by clicking the 'Up One Level' button as many times as neccessary to get the main folder = ... (in this case once), and then clicking on each subfolder in turn so in this case /core/ and then /templates/.
+Once in last folder specified, click on the file you need to open to select it –  headertop.inc.php.
+Finally, click the 'Code Editor' button in the top menu bar, and then click the 'Edit' button in the popup window that opens to open the file.

-If the text in the edit window does not display properly, then click the 'Use text editor' button, which is a more boring, but a more stable cPanel file editor.
+If the text in the edit window does not display properly, then click the 'Use text editor' (upper right) button, which opens a more boring, but a more stable cPanel file editor.

 NOTE: I put a long string of numbers like this 111111111111111111111111111111111 above each section of code that you need to modify.
 1 for the first change, 2 for the second, and so on.
 In some files, you may need to scroll to near the bottom of file to find the first change that you need to make.